rossop/rossop/README.md

 ## 🌟 Highlighted Projects

-- **[Advent of Code Solutions](https://github.com/rossop/AdventOfCode/)**: My journey through the Advent of Code, demonstrating my problem-solving approach and coding versatility.
+- **[Advent of Code Solutions](https://github.com/rossop/AdventOfCode/)**: This is my journey through the Advent of Code, which demonstrates my problem-solving approach and coding versatility.
 - **CAD Refactoring and Smells**: I've explored and documented CAD refactoring techniques I've developed, including a comprehensive analysis of CAD smells aimed at improving engineering design processes.
 - **Engineering Research Publications**: Links to my academic work, underscoring contributions to engineering design and software development practices.